Homemade Eggnog Recipe

 two glasses of Eggnog with a cinnamon stick in it and ground nutmeg on top

-• Granulated sugar.
-Regular white granulated sugar and organic cane sugar both work well in this recipe.
+• Granulated sugar. white sugar or organic cane sugar are the best choices.

 • Ground Nutmeg.
 You can substitute an equal amount of freshly ground nutmeg if you prefer.
 I use store-bought organic nutmeg with the best results.